dahrihadri/aws-s3-static-website/README.md

 - When I visited the bucket endpoint URL, an error message appeared.
 - The reason for this error was due to the actual HTML/image files that I've uploaded are still private.
 It's kind of like having a bucket on display, so everyone can see the bucket - but the contents are covered up, preventing anyone from seeing what's inside.
-- To solve this error, I need to set the permission of the objects to public by enabled the object ACLs.
+- To solve this error, I need to set the permission of the objects to the public by enabling the object ACLs.

 ![Create Bucket Screenshot](assets/screenshots/step4-website-error.png)